lauzarg/lauzarg/README.md

 ###

-<p align="left">My name is Laura Zarate and I'm a Software Developer from Córdoba, Argentina</p>
+<p align="left">My name is Laura Zarate and I'm a Software Developer Student from Córdoba, Argentina</p>

 ###